djiglesias/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 # **Traffic Sign Recognition**

-## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
+This project explores how to use TensorFlow to train a neural network to recognize German traffic signs.
+A data set provided by Udacity contains a large sample set of 32x32 images and their corresponding classifer.
+The goals for this project are to :

 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture